Wallpaper Calculator

 How the Calculator Works

 We use a strip-based method for accuracy.
 The effective strip length is your wall height rounded up to the next pattern repeat, so patterned designs get the extra allowance they need.
 Strips per roll = floor(roll_length ÷ effective_strip_length).
-Coverage per roll = strips_per_roll × roll_width × wall_height (we count usable wall area, not waste).
-Total rolls = ceil(net_wall_area ÷ coverage_per_roll).
+Estimated coverage at your wall height = strips_per_roll × roll_width × wall_height (pattern repeat reduces strips per roll).
+Total rolls = ceil(strips_needed ÷ strips_per_roll).

 Practical Tips